playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </main>
 ```

-The browser is able to keep in mind, while it's moving through the tree, that it needs to find an element with the `ID` of `b` and then mark it's `<li>` children with a red background.
-They're "children" because the DOM tree keeps that relationship info that's defined by the HTML.
+While moving through the tree, the browser can keep track of the fact that it needs to find an element with the `ID` of `b` and then mark its `<li>` children with a red background.
+They're "children" because the DOM tree preserves the relationship defined by the HTML.

 ![A chart showing the 'ul' tag highlighted in green with the children 'li' tags marked in red](./dom_tree_with_css.svg "Diagram showing the above code as a graph")